forklady42/forklady42.github.com/_posts/2012-06-24-forking-defined.md

 forks in paths brings Robert Frost's well-known poem to my mind.
 I try to chart my own course or follow untrodden paths.
 As a bit counterphobic, I push myself to do things I'm frightened of.
-Whether it is hiking above 15,000 ft or moving to a new area, my choices occasionally surprise my friends and family.
+Whether it is hiking above 15,000 ft or moving to across the country, my choices occasionally surprise my friends and family.

 The last definition relates to software development.
 I first began programming when